-The unit has four Page displays that represent the four major operating modes.
-They are the Satellite Status Page, the Navigation Page, the Map Page and Sonar Page.
-They are accessed by pressing the PAGES key, then using \rightarrow or \leftarrow to select a Page.
-(Clear the Pages Menu by pressing EXIT.)
+The unit has five Page displays that represent the five major operating modes.
+They are the Satellite Status Page, the Navigation Page, the Map Page, Sonar Page and Radar Page (For more information about the Radar, see the Radar Manual).
+You can access these pages by pressing the PAGES key, then using $\rightarrow$ or $\leftarrow$ to select a Page (Pres EXIT to clear the Pages Menu.).